Sarah-LB/HomeLearning/README.md

 -   Originally the review form had a user field which I wanted to populate with the logged in user's username and for it to be readonly.
 After attempting many different combinations of form, view and html and not quite managing to make any of them work as needed, I decided to place the username outside of the form which had the desired result.

 -   The edit review form caused some issues.
 I was orginally declaring a specific instance of the form, editing the form data and then saving it to the database.
 There were lots of errors!
 I eventually realised that the form didn't contain all the fields in the model so it wasn't able to match the form data to the database record and I needed to update only the specific fields from the form.
 In addition to that, when I edited the instance of the form and pressed submit the form was being declared invalid so I had to move the form declarations around a bit to make it work.
+During this process, I discovered how to use logging to determine where the error was coming from.

 ### Known Bugs